Hendrikjen/pedigree_programme/README.md

 > <sub><sup>The following paragraphs and formulas are an excerpt from the Master's thesis by Hendrikje Westphal, submitted in December 2023 at Leipzig University, Germany</sup></sub>

-To calculate the dyadic relatedness coefficient, the pedigree G is conceived as as a directed, acyclic graph, consisting of two distinct classes of vertices, $V_1$ (males) and $V_2$ (females) whereas each vertex represents an individual.
+To calculate the dyadic relatedness coefficient, the (partial) pedigree G is conceived as as a directed, acyclic graph, consisting of two distinct classes of vertices, $V_1$ (males) and $V_2$ (females) whereas each vertex represents an individual.
 Edges within the graph referred to one-directional, direct kinship bonds between parent and offspring, which implies that for each (heterogamous) node at least two edges exist (to the mother and to the father), or more in case of own offspring.
 But while in reality, pedigrees often consists of missing parents, two imaginary nodes $\rho_1\ \epsilon\ V_1$ and $\rho_2\ \epsilon\ V_2$ are added, serving as a compensatory substitute for unknown mothers or sires.

 Generally, the relatedness coefficient of an individual $x\ \epsilon\ V$ to itself is stated as $f\left(x,x\right)=1$ while the relatedness of two different focals $f\left(x,y\right)$ can be expressed by the following recursive formula
 $$f\left(x,y\right)=\ \frac{1}{4}\left[f\left(x_1,y_1\right)+f\left(x_1,y_2\right)+f\left(x_2,y_1\right)+f(x_2,y_2)\right]$$ ($x_1,\ x_2$ as parents of $x$; $y_1,\ y_2$ as parents of $y$ while $x_1,\ y_1\ \epsilon\ V_1$ and $x_2,\ y_2\ \epsilon\ V_2$).